lloda/ra-ra/README.md

 * The selection operator is (). [] is supported for rank-1 arrays only, where it means the same as ().

-* Array constructors have a very regularized format.
+* Array constructors have a very regular format.
 Single argument constructors always take an 'init-expression' which must provide enough shape information to construct the new array (unless the array type has static shape), and is otherwise subject to the regular argument shape agreement rules.
-Two argument constructors always have a shape argument and an content argument.
+Two argument constructors always take a shape argument and a content argument.

-* Indices are checked by default and can be disabled with a compilation flag.
+* Indices are checked by default.
+This can be disabled with a compilation flag.

 Bugs & wishes
 -----------